 To: Transwestern Pipeline Company Customers

-Re: Announcing TW Capacity on EnronOnline
+Re: Announcing Transwestern Capacity on EnronOnline

-Beginning in January 2001, you will have a convenient new way to buy interstate transportation capacity from Transwestern Pipeline Company (TW).
+In July 2000, Transwestern Pipeline Company (Transwestern) was the first pipeline to sell capacity on EnronOnline.
+Now, Transwestern is bringing you a convenient new way to buy interstate transportation capacity from Transwestern using EnronOnline.
 In a deal that we feel certain will make it faster and easier for you to meet your gas transportation needs, we have partnered with Enron to make our capacity available to you over the Internet via EnronOnline.

 EnronOnline is the world's largest e-commerce site.
 Since its launch in November 1999, it has already handled commodity transactions with a gross transactional value in excess of $375 billion.
 We think you'll find it an invaluable, time-saving addition to your transaction choices.
 Many of our customers already use EnronOnline for commodity transactions and price discovery.
 By making our capacity available on the same platform, we will provide you with a one-stop solution to many of your capacity requirements.

 If you are an existing EnronOnline customer, no additional action is required to take advantage of this new trading medium.
-Provided you have been approved by TW’s credit department, you may start submitting bids the day the posting process begins.
+Provided you have been approved by Transwestern’s credit department, you may start submitting bids the day the posting process begins.
 If you are not a registered EnronOnline customer, you can quickly become one by completing the online registration forms available at the EnronOnline website at www.enrononline.com.

-We are pleased and excited to offer you this new venue for accessing TW’s capacity.
+We are pleased and excited to offer you this new venue for accessing Transwestern’s capacity.
 As always, we stand ready to assist you with questions about this or any other product or service we offer, including other available capacity.
-For additional information, please call Michelle Lokay at (713) 345-7932, or any of our other TW marketing representatives.
+For additional information, please call Michelle Lokay at (713) 345-7932, or any of our other Transwestern marketing representatives.

 For assistance with the use or installation of EnronOnline, please call the EnronOnline Help Desk at 713-853-4357.